Rooftop Stairs – Non-Penetrating Roof Mounted Solutions

 Call (513) 889-2492

 Following building codes specific to stairs is essential in any new construction or remodeling project to ensure safety for everyone.
-This article outlines stair code requirements to make it easy for builders to meet relevant regulations and safety standards.
+This article outlines staircode requirements to make it easy for builders to meet relevant regulations and safety standards.

-Building Codes for Stair Tread Depth
+Stair Tread Depth

 The depth of a stair tread is the horizontal distance from the vertical planes of the foremost projection to adjacent stair treads, as seen from a 90-degree angle to the leading edge of a tread.
 It measures the available surface area for a person’s foot to rest when ascending or descending the stairway.